Bombohog/Digital-Cookbook-22-12-2020/README.md

 This is a test/exam

 Here we have a project where you can create, read and store recipes for basicly anything, be it drinks, food, or something else.

+Teacher just so you know, i didnt write: "// EKSEMPEL Metode" because i could do that on everything.